sramalho94/TOPxGA_Team3/README.md

   - We will be using this exact workflow to accomplish deliverables for the backend of our project.
   - Next week will be another review week

+- Mon June 12th

+  - For this meeting we discussed how comfortable the team was with the tech stack.
+This week will be another review week, so please come with questions if you need clarification about anything.

 ---

 # Resources